QUEEN CITY AND OTHER DIMENSIONS

 "That’s a satyr for you."

-V claims not to give a "rat’s ass" about what others think about her, but that is most certainly, in every respect, not true, fake news.
+V claims not to give a "rat’s ass" about what others think of her, but that is most certainly, in every respect, not true, fake news.
 If anything, she gives too much of the rat’s ass for what others think.

 V owns a prodigious red stone Victorian mansion—a beautiful example of late eighteenth century architecture—that her father left to her after his "mysterious death."